DevDuck-JS/jay-intern-repo/onboarding-frontend-react/milestones/0-company-policies/Company-Policies.md

 ### 🔐 Best Practices for Remote Work Security

+Given the common threats in remote working environment from the previous question, here are the best practices to stay safe:

 ✔️ **Use a VPN** when accessing company resources.
 ✔️ **Enable multi-factor authentication (MFA)** for all accounts.
 ✔️ **Update software & security patches** regularly.